seL4/microkit/docs/manual.md

 Additionally, it supports the following child elements:

-* `vcpu`: (exactly one) Describes the virtual CPU that will be tied to the virtual machine.
-At the moment only one vCPU is supported and so only one of these elements can exist for a virtual machine.
+* `vcpu`: (one or more) Describes the virtual CPU that will be tied to the virtual machine.
 * `map`: (zero or more) Describes mapping of memory regions into the virtual machine.

 The `vcpu` element has a single `id` attribute defining the identifier used for the virutal machine's vCPU.